oyamo/bash101/README.md

 # This is my Learning Journey of BASH
 ## What is Bash?

 Bash is a Unix shell / Command Language Written By Brian FOX.
-Bash Script Files Usuallyb have the <b>*.sh</b> extension To become a power user, you need to have knowlegde about bash scripting language Did you know that bash stands for <b>Bourne Again Shell? 😊</b>
+Bash Script Files Usuallyb have the <b>*.sh</b> extension.
+To become a power user, you need to have knowlegde about bash scripting language

+Did you know that bash stands for <b>Bourne Again Shell? 😊</b>
  ## Running bash scripts